olgv/help-out/OBS/OBS in MS Teams as Virtual Camera.md

 ### EXTRAS

-To mirror content in OBS, select it and use the menu:
+To mirror content in OBS, select the desired OBS layer and use the menu:
 `Edit > Transform > Flip Horizontally`

 Updated on 23.10.2020